 It will be a continuous endeavour to ensure our linkages with other countries for mutual economic gains.
-The information is still important for the fifth Administration (2021/22) to explore the space.

 3.7 KPA: TRANSFORMATION AND ORGANISATIONAL DEVELOPMENT (Improve Administrative Capacity)

 The purpose of conducting an institutional analysis is to ensure that the municipal development strategies take existing institutional capacities into consideration and that institutional shortcomings are addressed.
 Mopani District Municipality was established in 2000 in terms of the Municipal Structures Act, 1998 (Act No. 117 of 1998).
 The municipal offices of the district are situated in the government complex in Giyani in the Greater Giyani Municipality.
 The District Disaster Management centre is built in Tzaneen town and is in full use including Fire services.